saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 You can now proceed with data migration, by following steps:

 1. On the SqlSever2008 VM, launch DMA from the Windows Start.
 It should appear highlighted, as you just installed it.
-Else you can access it with Windows menu by typing **data migration** into the search bar and then selecting **Microsoft Data Migration Assistant** in the search results.
+Otherwise, you can access it using the Windows menu by typing **data migration** into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.

    ![In the Windows Start menu, "data migration" is entered into the search bar, and Microsoft Data Migration Assistant is highlighted in the Windows start menu search results.](media/windows-start-menu-dma.png "Data Migration Assistant")